Laban ng Demokratikong Pilipino: 2004 elections: Angara wing vs Aquino wing

-In the 2004 presidential elections, LDP was critically divided into two factions: the Angara wing led by Senator Edgardo Angara, and the Aquino wing led by Makati representative Agapito "Butz" Aquino.
-It was started when the Angara wing partnered with PDP–Laban, and PMP (now Pwersa ng Masang Pilipino) to form a coalition will be later known as Koalisyon ng Nagkakaisang Pilipino (KNP).
-KNP will be the coalition that supported the presidential bid of actor Fernando Poe Jr., a friend of Estrada.
-Lacson criticized the move and gathered the support of the Aquino wing for his presidential campaign.
-Lacson's campaign was not recognized by party president Angara, and insisted on campaigning Poe.
+In the 2004 presidential election, the LDP was critically divided into two factions: the majority wing led by Angara, and the Aquino wing led by Makati Representative Butz Aquino.
+The internal rift started when the Angara wing partnered with PDP–Laban and PMP to form the Koalisyon ng Nagkakaisang Pilipino to support the presidential bid of actor Fernando Poe Jr., a close friend of Estrada.
+Lacson criticized the move and gathered the support of the party's Aquino wing for his presidential campaign.
+Lacson's campaign was not recognized by party president Angara, insisting on campaigning for Poe.

-Due to the factionalism happening in the party, one of its Senate stalwarts Biazon, left the party with his son Congressman Ruffy, and Congressman Abraham Mitra, son of LDP founder Ramon Mitra.
-The three later joined Liberal, which is member of the administration ticket.
-Rodolfo Biazon joined Raul Roco's Aksyon before joining Liberal.
+Due to the intense factionalism affecting the party, Biazon left the LDP along with his son Ruffy and Congressman Abraham Mitra, son of party founder Mitra.
+They later joined the Liberal Party, which was a member party of the administration ticket called the Koalisyon ng Katapatan at Karanasan sa Kinabukasan.
+Biazon initially joined Aksyon, which had Senator Roco as its presidential nominee, before becoming a Liberal.

-The LDP was subsequently polarized between the Angara-Poe and Lacson-Aquino factions.
+Hence, the LDP was subsequently polarized between the Angara–Poe and Lacson–Aquino factions.
 By then, Poe and Lacson both filed their certificates of candidacy for president.
-With no signs that the two feuding factions would come to an agreement, the Commission on Elections decided to informally split LDP into the Aquino and Angara wings.
-Lacson ran under the Aquino wing, while Poe under the Angara wing which formed the main core of KNP.
-Aquino blasted Angara for his passion for control that had spawned internal divisions within the LDP.
-Angara's control caused LDP stalwarts such as former Senate President Neptali Gonzales, Executive Secretary Alberto Romulo and former senator Heherson Alvarez among others, to leave LDP.
+With no sign that the two feuding factions would come to an agreement, the Commission on Elections decided to informally split the LDP into the Aquino and Angara wings.
+Lacson ran under the Aquino wing, while Poe launched his bid under the Angara wing which formed the main core of the KNP.
+Aquino blasted Angara for his passion for control that had spawned internal divisions within the party.
+Angara's actions caused LDP stalwarts such as former Senate president Neptali Gonzales, Executive Secretary Alberto Romulo and former senator Heherson Alvarez, among others, to leave the LDP.

-There are no results available for the 2004 Philippine House of Representatives elections, but according to the House website, LDP won 7 out of 235 seats.
-In the Senate elections, only 1 LDP member won a Senate seat, named former DSWD undersecretary Jamby Madrigal, who is the party's sole senatorial candidate in KNP/Angara wing.
-Caloy Padilla, who is the lone senatorial candidate of Lacson, lost.
+There are no results available for the 2004 House of Representatives elections, but according to the House website, the LDP won 7 out of 235 seats.
+In that year's Senate election, only one LDP member who ran under the KNP—former Social Welfare and Development undersecretary Jamby Madrigal—won a Senate seat, while Padilla, the lone senatorial candidate under Lacson's camp, lost.

-2007 elections

-For the 2007 elections, LDP reunited with Lakas, the party's 1995 electoral partner, for TEAM Unity, the Arroyo administration's coalition.
-Sotto and Oreta left LDP to join the NPC, because they originally want to side with the opposition.
-With President Arroyo's unpopularity, party leader Angara is one of the only two candidates from TEAM Unity won Senate seats.
-For the House elections, LDP won only three seats.
+For the 2007 national elections, the LDP reunited with Lakas–CMD, its 1995 electoral partner, to form TEAM Unity, the administration coalition led by President Arroyo.
+Sotto and Aquino-Oreta left the LDP to join the NPC, originally preferring to side with the opposition.
+However, they automatically became part of the pro-Arroyo ticket, as the NPC joined TEAM Unity.
+Due to the unpopularity of the Arroyo administration, party leader Angara was one of the only two TEAM Unity candidates who won Senate seats.
+For the House elections, the LDP won only three seats.